Skip to main content

 • After a few moments, its status should change to Healthy and Synced.

-• Clicking on the card allows you to view all the Kubernetes resources (Deployment, Service, etc.) that have been created.
+• By clicking on the card, you can view all Kubernetes resources (Deployment, Service, etc.) that have been created.

 1. Via the command line: